False memory: Legal cases

 Therapy-induced memory recovery has made frequent appearances in legal cases, particularly those regarding sexual abuse.
 Therapists can often aid in creating a false memory in a victim's mind, intentionally or unintentionally.
-They will associate a patient's behavior with the fact that they have been a victim of sexual abuse, thus helping the memory occur.
-They use memory enhancement techniques such as hypnosis dream analysis to extract memories of sexual abuse from victims.
+They may associate a patient's behavior with the fact that they have been a victim of sexual abuse, thus helping the memory occur.
+They may then use memory enhancement techniques such as hypnosis dream analysis in the attempt to extract memories of sexual abuse from victims.
 In Ramona v.
 Isabella, two therapists wrongly prompted a recall that their patient, Holly Ramona, had been sexually abused by her father.
 It was suggested that the therapist, Isabella, had implanted one of the sexual abuse memories in Ramona after use of the hypnotic drug sodium amytal.
 After a nearly unanimous decision, Isabella had been declared negligent towards Holly Ramona.
 This 1994 legal issue played a massive role in shedding light on the possibility of false memories' occurrences.

 In another legal case where false memories were used, they helped a man to be acquitted of his charges.
 Joseph Pacely had been accused of breaking into a woman's home with the intent to sexually assault her.
-The woman had given her description of the assailant to police shortly after the crime had happened.
-During the trial, memory researcher Elizabeth Loftus testified that memory is fallible and there were many emotions that played a part in the woman's description given to police.
+The woman had given her description of the assailant to police shortly after the crime had happened, and Pacely had been arrested because he matched the description and was nearby shortly after the assault.
+During the trial, memory researcher Elizabeth Loftus testified that cross-race misidentification is not uncommon (the accuser was Mexican, the defendant was Black) and that stress can impair memory.
 Loftus has published many studies consistent with her testimony.
-These studies suggest that memories can easily be changed around and sometimes eyewitness testimonies are not as reliable as many believe.
+These studies suggest that memories can be manipulated, and that sometimes eyewitness testimonies are not as reliable as many believe.